NontFakungkun/badminton-racket-selection/README.md

 We found a small positive relationship in the linear regression analysis for both the Balance-Price and Stiffness-Price relationships.
 However, the regression results may not be reliable due to the limited number of scatter points from the small data sample.

 > [!NOTE]
-> to make regression doable, I temporarily removes row with null price, so they will only contain 34 from 53 rackets
+> To make regression doable, I temporarily removes row with null price, so they will only contain 34 from 53 rackets

 ```
 df_racket_temp = df_racket.dropna(subset="price_baht")